 The Fiction–Reality Bridge: The parallels of Fiction and Nonfiction.

-The first book I bought was How Life Imitates Chess by Garry Kasparov.
-I was a young chess enthusiast; my heart was filled with gratitude and validation at gaining access to my role model’s internal thought process.
+I was a young chess enthusiast then; my heart was filled with gratitude upon gaining access to my role model’s internal thought process.
+My path was validated.
 Until then, I had read almost exclusively fiction.
 Kasparov’s book spoke directly to my interests.

 What are we taking home unconsciously through fictional tales?